jorgealiaga36/data-science-portfolio/index.md

 Imagine that we work at a bank.
 When we receive a loan application, we need to make sure that if we give the money, the customer will be able to pay it back.
 Every application carries a risk of default, the failure to return the money.
 We’d like to minimize this risk: before agreeing to give a loan, we want to score the customer and assess the chances of default.
 If it’s too high, we reject the application.

-First, we carry out a brief exploratory data analysis.
-Then, we preprocess the data and do some feature engieering.
-Finally, we train different machine learning models to see wich one fits better for our application:
+First, I carry out a brief exploratory data analysis.
+Then, I preprocess the data and do some feature engieering.
+Finally, I train different machine learning models to see wich one fits better for the application:

 + Logistic regression.
 + Decision Trees.